fredgibbs/fredgibbs.github.io/courses/trails/schedule.md

 ### Monday, 9/3: LABOR DAY: NO CLASS

 ### Wednesday, 9/5: Original voices
+- MAYBE: John David Unruh, "Introduction: The Historians and the Overlanders," in *The Plains Across : The Overland Emigrants and the Trans-Mississippi West, 1840-60* (Urbana: University of Illinois Press, 1979), 3--27.
-- Francis Parkman, *The Oregon Trail: Adventures on the Prairie in the 1840's* (Santa Barbara, Calif. : Narrative Press, 2001).
+- Francis Parkman, *The Oregon Trail: Adventures on the Prairie in the 1840's* (Santa Barbara, Calif.: Narrative Press, 2001).
 NOTE: This will be divided up among the class so we're reading a few chapters each.
 [ProQuest](https://ebookcentral.proquest.com/lib/unm/detail.action?docID=3375129#).
 - Josiah Gregg, *Commerce of the Prairies : Or, the Journal of a Santa Fé Trader, during Eight Expeditions across the Great Western Prairies, and a Residence of Nearly Nine Years in Northern Mexico* (New York: J. & H. G. Langley, 1845).
 [Google Books](https://books.google.com/books?id=3WHZTsz38gwC&printsec=frontcover&dq=Commerce+of+the+Prairies&hl=en&sa=X&ved=0ahUKEwjU3cOkidncAhUpllQKHRJYCUUQ6AEIKTAA#v=onepage&q=Commerce%20of%20the%20Prairies&f=false)
 - Lewis H. Garrard, *Wah-to-Yah and the Taos Trail* (Cincinnati: H. W. Derby & Co., 1850).
 [Internet Archive](https://archive.org/details/wahtoyahtaostrai00garr)

+#### Noteworthy
 - Thomas Bullock and Will Bagley, *The Pioneer Camp of the Saints: The 1846 and 1847 Mormon Trail Journals of Thomas Bullock* (Logan: Utah State University Press, 2001).